apache/drill/_docs/data-sources-and-file-formats/050-json-data-model.md

 * [KVGEN]({{ site.baseurl }}/docs/kvgen/) separates objects having more elements than optimal for querying.

-### Nested Column Names

-You cannot use reserved words for nested column names because Drill returns null if you enclose n-level nested column names in back ticks.
-The previous example encloses the date and time column names in back ticks because the names are reserved words.
-The enclosure of column names in back ticks works because the date and time columns belong to the first level of the JSON object.

-For example, the following object contains the reserved word key, which you need to rename to `_key` or something other than non-reserved word:

-    {
-      "type": "ticket",
-      "channel": 123455,
-      "_month": 12,
-      "_day": [ 15, 25, 28, 31 ],
-      "sales": {
-        "NY": 532806,
-        "PA": 112889,
-        "TX": 898999,
-        "UT": 10875
-        "key": [ 78946, 39107, 76311 ]
-      }
-    }

 ### Schema changes
 Drill cannot read JSON files containing changes in the schema.
 For example, attempting to query an object having array elements of different data types cause an error: